ajayjhala/todo-list-app/README.md

 The HPA configuration is defined in `chart/values.yaml`.
 It ensures the application scales up or down based on CPU utilization:

+## Fault-Tolerance and Scaling Approach

+### 1. Horizontal Pod Autoscaler (HPA) for Scaling
+The Horizontal Pod Autoscaler (HPA) ensures the application can handle varying loads by automatically adjusting the number of pods based on resource utilization.

+- **Scaling Trigger**: HPA is configured to monitor the CPU utilization of the pods.
+If the average CPU usage exceeds 80%, HPA scales up the number of pods to distribute the load effectively.
+- **Scaling Down**: When CPU utilization decreases, HPA scales down the pods to optimize resource usage and cost.

+### 2. Readiness and Liveness Probes for Fault Tolerance
+Readiness and liveness probes enhance the fault-tolerance of the application by ensuring only healthy pods serve traffic and failed pods are replaced automatically.

+- **Readiness Probes**: These probes check if the pod is ready to accept traffic.
+If a pod fails the readiness check, it is removed from the Service's endpoints until it recovers.
+- **Liveness Probes**: These probes monitor the pod's health.
+If a liveness probe fails, Kubernetes restarts the pod to recover from failures like deadlocks or crashes.

 ## Running Tests